sergiofgonzalez/nodejs-in-action/chapter19-aws/04-programming-infra/README.md

 + `aws help` &mdash; for general help on the `aws` command.
 + `aws {service} help` &mdash; to obtain help on a particular *AWS service*.
-+ `aws {service} {action} help &mdash; to obtain help on a particular action for an *AWS service*.
++ `aws {service} {action} help` &mdash; to obtain help on a particular action for an *AWS service*.

 ### Programming with the SDK
 AWS offers SDKs for a number of programming languages and platforms.
 Those SDK facilitate the interaction with AWS by taking care of things such as HTTP communication, result serialization, authentication, etc.

 The main page for all things relates to AWS SDK is: https://aws.amazon.com/tools/.

 Most of the examples in this section are written in Node.js.
 You can find all the related information here: https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/getting-started-nodejs.html.
-As of March 1, 2021, the AWS SDK for JavaScript V3 is the latest release and provides a different approach to interact with AWS resources.
+As of March 1, 2021, the AWS SDK for JavaScript V3 is the latest release and provides quite a different approach to interact with AWS resources from the one used for the previous version of the SDK.

 You can find the details in the following links: